sem2093/HarvardCS50/final-project/README.md

 #### test_project.py
 This file contains tests for my project.
 #### requirements.txt
 This file was intended to store any Any pip-installable libraries used for the project.
-I'm working from Ios Iphone so I wasnt able to install any libraries so my project is Library Free.
+My main project uses no pip-installable libraries however my test_project uses pytest.
+#### __init__.py
+This file was only added to satisfy pytest requirements.